mashtura-mazed-sebpo/docker-parallelNodes/README.md

 **SE_NODE_MAX_SESSIONS=4  --> change this numbers to test**

-## What if the number of sessions are less than the number of drivers?
+## What if the number of sessions are less than the number of test drivers?

 The extra drivers will wait in the queue.
 Once any session is over __(Default 300s)__, it will start excecuting in LIFO .